 “irregular details, rough surfaces, and coarse textures in nature that please the eye with their shadowy chiaroscuro.
 (Chiaroscuro is the style of pictorial art in which only the light and shade are represented; black (or sepia) and white.
 Shorter Oxford).
 The picturesque was characterized by roughness, irregularity, abruptness, variation and the broken interplay of light and shade.”

-Malcolm Andrews’ 1989 book, The Search for the Picturesque – Landscape Aesthetics and Tourism in Britain, 1760-1800, describes the tours in the Wye Valley, north Wales, the Lake District and the Scottish Highlands.
+Malcolm Andrews’ 1989 book, The Search for the Picturesque – Landscape Aesthetics and Tourism in Britain, 1760-1800, describes the tours in those years in the Wye Valley, north Wales, the Lake District and the Scottish Highlands.

 Price’s picturesque was thus not simply one of the bland insipid pastoral landscapes, or even the strictly classical view.
 His was a scene of interest, containing features such as bark, rocks, knobbly trees, ruins, old oaks, and rustic bridges.
 The picturesque thus diversified and made the pastoral scenes of trees and meadows more interesting.
 Beauty was regarded as smoothness, equality and uniformity in contrast to the roughness, irregularity and variety of the picturesque.